 Plastics are made up of polyethylene.
 As the name suggests it is made up of two words:

 Poly + ethene → Polyethene

 Polyethylene is a polymer of ethene.
 Depending on the arrangement of monomers, polyethylene can be classified as:

 - Linear polyethylene

 - Branched polyethylene

-- Linear polyethylene: Linear Polyethene is just a long chain of carbon atoms with hydrogen atoms bonded to it in a linear manner.
+Linear Polyethene is just a long chain of carbon atoms with hydrogen atoms bonded to it in a linear manner

-- Branched polyethylene: Branched polyethene is a crisscross structure of carbon and hydrogen atoms with substituent carbon atoms attached to the main carbon chain forming a branched structure.
+Branched polyethene is a criss-cross structure of carbon and hydrogen atoms with substituent carbon atoms attached to the main carbon chain forming a branched structure.

-By chemical properties of the polymer, there can be two type of plastics: thermoplastics and thermosetting plastics.
+By chemical properties of the polymer, there can be two types of plastics: thermoplastics and thermosetting plastics.

 - Thermoplastic: Polymers that can repeatedly be deformed by the application of heat are known as thermoplastic polymers.
 They are easier to bend.

-Plastic is an extensively useful material but its usage should be minimized as it is one of the major sources of pollution and affects all forms of life.
+Plastic is an extensively useful material, but its use should be minimized as it is one of the significant sources of pollution and affects all forms of life.
 It can neither be burnt nor be decomposed.
 So the only remedy for this is to reduce its usage.
 Nowadays we have cloth or paper bags in some of the shops.
 Some stores charge money for the plastic bags so that its consumption can be reduced.

 To learn more about this topic from the experts register with BYJU’S.